 Socials and Events

-Throughout the year, parents, volunteers and friends of the school are invited to social events such as Upper Elementary Parent Breakfast, and our Strawberry Social in June.
+Throughout the year, parents, volunteers and friends of the school are invited to social events such as Upper Elementary Parent Breakfast, and our Volunteer High Tea in April.